-Veterans Affairs
+Veterans Affairs Updated 2022

-The U.S. Department of Veterans Affairs provides a variety of financial aid to undergraduate and graduate students who qualify for veteran's benefits.
+The U.S. Department of Veterans Affairs provides educational benefits to undergraduate and graduate students who qualify.
 Regular attendance and satisfactory academic progress is required throughout the semester to remain eligible to receive benefits.
 Tutoring is available to qualified students through the U.S. Department of Veterans Affairs.
-Limited work study funds are available to veterans.
-Further information concerning veteran's benefits may be obtained from the School Certifying Official, (580) 745-2174, Veteran's Office, Administration Building, Room 105.
+Limited work-study funds are available to veterans.
+Further information concerning veteran's benefits may be obtained from the School Certifying Official, (580) 745-2174, Veteran Services Office, Administration Building, Room 105.